saloonphp/xml-wrangler/.github/README.md

 >XPath requires all the XML to be loaded in memory at once.
 #### Reading Specific Elements
 You can use the `element` method to search for a specific element.
 You can use dot-notation to search for child elements.
 You can also use whole numbers to find specific positions of multiple elements.

+This method will return an `Element` DTO if there is one element or an array of elements if it has found multiple.
 ```php
 $reader = XmlReader::fromString('
     <?xml version="1.0" encoding="utf-8"?>